enginebai/PyMessager/README.md

 ## Sender APIs
 ![](https://raw.githubusercontent.com/enginebai/PyMessager/master/art/usage.png)

-There are serveral types of message: `text`, `image`, `quick replies`, `button template` or `generic template`.
+There are several types of message: `text`, `image`, `quick replies`, `button template` or `generic template`.
 API provides different classes to generate the message template.

 ### Sending a text and image
-Send a simple text or a image to recipient, just make sure that image URL is a valid link.
+Send a simple text or an image to a recipient, just make sure that image URL is a valid link.

 ```python
 client.send_text(recipient_id, "Hello, I'm enginebai."